bkaestner/codewars-rules/rules/0240-Haskell.md

 -------

-[Haskell](http://www.haskell.org) has been my main translation target on Codewars so far, so it's probably fair that I start with it.
-[QuickCheck] makes it rather easy to create random tests, and Hspec provides a very easy test framework.
+[Haskell](http://www.haskell.org) has been my main translation target on Codewars so far, so it's probably the one I know most.
+[QuickCheck] makes it # tremendously easy to create random tests, and Hspec provides a very convenient test framework.

 Codewars has QuickCheck, [Hspec] and [HUnit] installed.
 Unfortunately, it